smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/ActivateApp/index.md

 ### Behavior

 If `level` is `FULL` or `LIMITED`:

 !!! must

   1. Activate the application on the HMI
   * Display [UI.Show](../../UI/Show) related parameters associated with the named `appID` in the case they were previously requested within ignition cycle
   * Display the corresponding template in the case one was previously requested by [UI.SetDisplayLayout](../../UI/SetDisplayLayout) for that application
   * Apply [UI.SetGlobalProperties](../../UI/SetGlobalProperties) associated with the named `appID`, if any
   * Apply [UI.AddSubMenu](../../UI/AddSubMenu) associated with the named `appID`, if any
+  * Display the web page view in the main window of the application, in case the application `AppHMIType` is `WEB_VIEW`
   2. Make <abbr title="Voice Recognition">VR</abbr> commands accessible from previous [VR.AddCommand](../VR/AddCommand) for the named `appID` during the same ignition cycle
   3. Apply [TTS.SetGlobalProperties](../../TTS/SetGlobalProperties) associated with the `appID` in case previously requested since application registration
   4. Assign priority based on the `priority` parameter received.
 If the parameter is omitted, the HMI must assign a priority of `NONE` by default